Islamabad, 22 October 2021 (TDI): The Ambassador of Denmark to Pakistan, Lis Rosenholm, applauded Pakistan for its climate actions in a tweet.

 Kudos to Pakistan for raising the bar for climate action in the run up to #COP26.
 Denmark looks forward to collaborate with Pakistan & 🌏 on #greentransition ☘️Future generations depend on all of us. #GreenTogether 💚 pic.twitter.com/bgrwv8UpDN

 — Lis Rosenholm 😷 (@DKinPK) October 21, 2021

 Denmark and Pakistan are together in their fight against climate change.
-During the recent visit of Danish Foreign Minister, Jeppe Kofod, he met the Prime Minister of Pakistan, Imran khan.
-Both sides reiterated their commitment towards green agenda and climate change.
+During the recent visit of Danish Foreign Minister Jeppe Kofod, he met the Prime Minister of Pakistan, the Imran khan.
+Both sides reiterated their commitment to green agenda and climate change.

 Excellent meeting b/w @JeppeKofod & @ImranKhanPTI to underline our relationship anchored in trade, investment, energy & regional connectivity.
 Green agenda & climate change top priority for both countries!
 Once again expressed sincere gratitude for PK’s support during evacuation https://t.co/74bVerLYMv

 — Lis Rosenholm 😷 (@DKinPK) October 1, 2021